-Case Studies in Sport Management is the only journal dedicated to case studies in sport management.
+Case Studies in Sport Management (CSSM) is the only journal dedicated to case studies in sport management.
+It is the Official Case Study Journal of the Commission on Sport Management Accreditation (COSMA).
 CSSM serves as a searchable library of cases that instructors can use in incorporating the case method of learning into their classrooms.
 The journal is continually updated with new cases as they are accepted and published through the refereed review process, thereby providing users with new content related to the ever-evolving sport industry.

 Case Studies in Sport Management is a peer-reviewed journal focusing on the publication of teaching case studies related to the sport management discipline.
 The purpose of Case Studies in Sport Management is to enhance pedagogy in the discipline through the dissemination of teaching cases across varied topics consistent with the COSMA Common Professional Component topical areas, including sport management, marketing, finance, and law.
 The online journal will serve as a searchable library of cases instructors can use to incorporate the case method of learning into their classrooms.